 “I swim five to six days a week, and the yardage varies depending on where I am in any particular phase of training,” Naeth says.
 “It typically falls around 25,000–35,000 a week.”

 “The difference between open water swimming and pool swimming is huge – at least for me,” she says.
-“You have to be able to sight and keep form, and I find the more I swim outdoors, the better racer I become.
-But it really depends on where I’m living and training.
-This past year, I spent a lot of time up in Lake Placid, where they have an amazing lake with a cord six feet under water, so you can use that to help navigate.”
+“You have to be able to sight and keep form, and I find the more I swim outdoors, the better racer I become.”

-Naeth calls Boulder, CO (and the many pools and swim groups it houses), her home, but when she’s training on the east coast, she’ll rely on a local pond for her workouts.
+How much and often Naeth is able to train swimming in open water depends where she’s living and training.
+She calls Boulder, CO (and the many pools and swim groups it houses), her home, but when she’s training on the East Coast, she’ll rely on a local pond for her workouts.

-“I love jumping in a lake, finding my rhythm, and swimming for an hour,” she says.
+Angela Naeth’s favorite workouts is super simple: jumping in a lake, finding the rhythm and swimming for an hour.

-- Find a good Masters program.
-“Swimming with a group is key for motivation – especially when you’re getting up at 5 a.m.,” she says.
+“Swimming with a group is key for motivation – especially when you’re getting up at 5 a.m.,” she says

-- Find someone who can help you with your stroke.
+#2: Find someone who can help you with your stroke

 If you liked this post, don’t forget to share so that others can find it, too.